tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters a valid findstudent command with one or more keywords.
-2. AddressBook displays a list of matching students with their details.
+2. NUSCoursemates displays a list of matching students with their details.

     Use case ends.